idealogica/route-one/readme.md

 <br /><img alt="route-one" title="route-one" src="http://storage3.static.itmages.com/i/17/0704/h_1499201379_3971410_182da2e922.png"><br /><br />

-**The project is in the beta stage.**
+**The package is in the beta stage.**

-`route-one` is a [PSR-15](https://github.com/http-interop/http-middleware) compatible middleware aimed to flexibly route a request to another middleware based on request url path, host, http method, etc.
+`route-one` is a [PSR-15](https://github.com/http-interop/http-middleware) compatible middleware aimed to flexibly route a request to another middleware based on HTTP request url path, host, http method, etc.
 It is built on top of [Middleman](https://github.com/mindplay-dk/middleman) and [Aura.Router](https://github.com/auraphp/Aura.Router) packages.
 It's a good addition to your favorite middleware dispatcher to feel it more likely classical request router.
 This package also contains a middleware dispatcher that has bunch of useful methods for easy creating route middleware instances.